-- 1. Set up the null and alternative hypothesis.
+- Set up the null and alternative hypothesis.
 This is typically the hardest part of the process.
 Here the question being asked is reviewed.
 What parameter is being tested, a mean, a proportion, differences in means, etc. Is this a one-tailed test or two-tailed test?
-Remember, if someone is making a claim it will always be a one-tailed test. - 2.
-Decide the level of confidence required for this particular case.
+Remember, if someone is making a claim it will always be a one-tailed test. - Decide the level of significance required for this particular case and determine the critical value.
+These can be found in the appropriate statistical table.
 The levels of confidence typical for the social sciences are 90, 95 and 99.
-However, the level of confidence is a policy decision and should be based upon the risk of making a Type I error, rejecting a good null.
-Consider the consequences of making a Type I error. - Next, on the basis of the hypotheses and sample size, select the appropriate test statistic and find the relevant critical value: Z{α} , t{α} , etc. Drawing the relevant probability distribution and marking the critical value is always big help.
-Be sure to match the graph with the hypothesis, especially if it is a one-tailed test. - 3.
-Take a sample(s) and calculate the relevant parameters: mean, standard deviation, proportion.
-Using the formula for the test statistic from above in step 2, now calculate the test statistic for this particular case using the parameters you have just calculated. - 4.
-Compare the calculated test statistic and the critical value.
+However, the level of significance is a policy decision and should be based upon the risk of making a Type I error, rejecting a good null.
+Consider the consequences of making a Type I error. - Next, on the basis of the hypotheses and sample size, select the appropriate test statistic and find the relevant critical value: $Z{\alpha}$ , $t{\alpha}$ , etc. Drawing the relevant probability distribution and marking the critical value is always big help.
+Be sure to match the graph with the hypothesis, especially if it is a one-tailed test. - Take a sample(s) and calculate the relevant parameters: sample mean, standard deviation, or proportion.
+Using the formula for the test statistic from above in step 2, now calculate the test statistic for this particular case using the parameters you have just calculated. - Compare the calculated test statistic and the critical value.
 Marking these on the graph will give a good visual picture of the situation.
-There are now only to situations: - a.
-The test statistic is in the tail: Cannot Accept the null, the probability that this sample mean (proportion) came from the hypothesized distribution is too small to believe that it is the real home of this sample data. - b.
-The test statics is not in the tail: Cannot Reject the null, the sample data are compatible with the hypothesized population parameter. - 5.
-Reach a conclusion.
+There are now only two situations: - a.
+The test statistic is in the tail: Cannot Accept the null, the probability that this sample mean (proportion) came from the hypothesized distribution is too small to believe that it is the real home of these sample data. - b.
+The test statistic is not in the tail: Cannot Reject the null, the sample data are compatible with the hypothesized population parameter. - Reach a conclusion.
 It is best to articulate the conclusion two different ways.
-First a formal statistical conclusion such as "With a 95 % level of confidence we cannot accept the null hypotheses that the population mean is equal to XX (units of measurement)".
+First a formal statistical conclusion such as "With a 95 % level of significance we cannot accept the null hypotheses that the population mean is equal to XX (units of measurement)".
 The second statement of the conclusion is less formal and states the action, or lack of action, required.
 If the formal conclusion was that above, then the informal one might be, "The machine is broken and we need to shut it down and call for repairs".